 Here is the situation in the Irvington school district.

-The present value of our school district’s obligation to cover health insurance and Medicare reimbursements—not pensions—for employees once they retire is over $60 million.
+The present value of our school district’s obligation to cover employee health insurance and Medicare reimbursements—not pensions—for employees once they retire is over $60 million.
 Because our district has no money set aside to cover the cost of retiree healthcare, we pay-as-we-go.
 The ultimate payout will be much higher than $60 million.

 How did that number get so high?
 Our school district has many retirees because it’s possible to retire at age 55, after which the retired employee and his or her spouse receive full medical benefits for life.
 Currently, we are supporting a total of 147 retirees, nearly one retiree for every two active employees, not counting the five teachers who took advantage of two early retirement programs the district offered this past year.
 The cost of retiree health insurance for the year ending June 30, 2010 was $1.5 million.